emilyhammes/emilyhammes.github.io/celticchristmas/index.md

 I have a tiny apartment and it needed a matching Christmas tree.

 ## Introduction
-The Celtic Christmas kit is 4 PCBs built on a single board which break appart and are soldered into a 3D celtic knot shapped like a christmas tree.
+The Celtic Christmas kit is 4 PCBs built on a single board which break apart and are soldered into a 3D Celtic knot shaped like a christmas tree.

 ## Theory
-Each of the 4 PCBs contain the same circut.
-Actually, it is the same circut and program as the heart, dragonfly and shamrock.
-Specifically, there are 4 Attinys wich each controll 20 LEDs which blink independantly.
+Each of the 4 PCBs contain the same circuit.
+Actually, it is the same circuit and program as the heart, dragonfly and shamrock.
+Specifically, there are 4 Attinys which each control 20 LEDs which blink independently.
 The LEDs are controlled by charlieplexing.

 For more information on charlieplexing watch this video: